b-star-fellowship/b-star-fellowship.github.io/jobs.md

 _Any italicized text is anecdotal/my own experience, and should not be considered representative of all startups._

+## Time Management
+If you're like me, you'll find all this work draining and miserable.
+Here's some tips to speed up the process and make you feel better while doing it:

+ - Use the [Pomodoro method](https://en.wikipedia.org/wiki/Pomodoro_Technique) for focus, and dedicate 2-3 hours at a time to submitting applications.

+ - Give yourself a little treat, but only after finishing a session (grandma's rule).

+ - Put your phone in another room while you're doing these, no multitasking allowed.

 ## Preparation
 ### 1. Your Resume (3-5 hours)
  - Make one primary copy of your resume, either in a plain text file or in a template like [this one](https://blog.pragmaticengineer.com/the-pragmatic-engineers-resume-template/).
 This primary copy should be as detailed and long as possible; include everything you've done that could possibly relate to a software engineering job or ML job.
 Don't worry about limiting to 1 page.